 This scheme serves to reward and incentivise sustainable long-term service, talent and performance of key personnel at the Bank.
-This is achieved through financial reward in the form of deferred bonuses, the provision of which is catered for through a scheme fun ded through annual profits.
+This is achieved through financial reward in the form of deferred bonuses, the provision of which is catered for through a scheme funded through annual profits.
 Awards to the scheme may be reduced or reversed individually or collectively, for instance as ex post risk adjustments or as a recovery measure in line with the Bank's Recovery Plan.

-Eligibility for participating in the scheme is limited to the Bank's identified staff as defined earlier in this report.
-Admission to this scheme is not automatic upon one being classified as 'identified staff', but is determined by the Board of Directors, on recommendation from the Managing Director.
+Eligibility for participating in the scheme is limited to the Bank's identified staff and eligible staff admitted to the scheme.
+Admission to this scheme is not automatic, but is determined by the Board of Directors, on recommendation from the Managing Director.
 Such recommendation is made at the end of each financial year for participation in the scheme from the following year.

 Funds are allocated to this scheme upon the attainment of the Bank's pre-set targets which are based on Return on Equity and the Capital Adequacy Ratio.
-Once it is determined that the pre-defined targets have been met, funds are allocated to the scheme from profits for the year under review, which funds are paid to the members of the scheme in three equal instalments payable in the current financial year and the subsequent two financial years.
+Once it is determined that the pre-defined targets have been met, funds are allocated to the scheme from profits for the year under review, which funds are paid to the members of the scheme in three equal instalments payable in the subsequent three (3) financial years.
 The deferred bonus allocations awarded to each member of the scheme are expressed as a percentage of the fixed annual salary of the said member, determined by the Managing Director.
 In case of Senior Management, the allocation awarded is also subject to approval from the Board of Directors.

 The Bank's remuneration system is designed to ensure that everyone within the Bank works towards the same goal, while avoiding departments taking excessive risks or pursuing objectives which are in conflict with the Bank's business strategy, with the aim of securing higher remuneration.
-Staff involved in internal control functions are entitled to the same types of fixed and variable remuneration as other staff in the relevant category, including "identified staff", but assessment of their performance takes into account the nature of the function and its objectives.
 Furthermore, the remuneration of identified staff, being those who have a material impact on the Bank's risk profile, is partly dependent on performance targets based on the Bank's Capital Adequacy Ratio, which reflects the Bank's primary risk exposures.
+While performance at Bank level is assessed for the Bank as a whole, the performance of departments and staff performing internal control functions is appraised, and variable remuneration determined, taking into account on the nature and objectives of the internal control function concerned.